cwendorf/DEVISE/README.md

 This package contains a set of examples to demonstrate its use:

-- [Overview of DEVISE](./docs/README.md) - Use forward assignment and pipe operators to improve the workflow.
+- [Working with DEVISE](./docs/README.md) - Use the package to organize confidence interval workflow.
 - [Direct Input Examples](./docs/basicExamples.md) – Use reported confidence intervals from published sources.
 - [Reconstructed Information Examples](./docs/reconstructExamples.md) – Use summary information to reconstruct the confidence intervals.
 - [Bootstrapped Intervals Examples](./docs/bootstrapExamples.md) – Use external packages to obtain parametric and bootstrapped confidence intervals.